projectsveltos/sveltos/docs/addons/raw_yaml.md

     - Gianluca Mardente
 ---

 The ClusterProfile *Spec.PolicyRefs* is a list of Secrets/ConfigMaps.
 Both Secrets and ConfigMaps data fields can be a list of key-value pairs.
-Any key is acceptable, and as value, there can be multiple objects in yaml or json format.
+Any key is acceptable, and the value can be multiple objects in YAML or JSON format.

-To create a Secret containing Calico YAMLs, use the following command
+To create a Secret containing Calico YAMLs, use the below commands.

 ```bash
 wget https://raw.githubusercontent.com/projectcalico/calico/master/manifests/calico.yaml

 kubectl create secret generic calico --from-file=calico.yaml --type=addons.projectsveltos.io/cluster-profile
 ```

-[^1]
+**Please note:** A ClusterProfile can only reference Secrets of type ***addons.projectsveltos.io/cluster-profile***

-This YAML file exemplifies a ConfigMap that holds multiple resources.
-When a ClusterProfile instance references this ConfigMap, a GatewayClass and Gateway instance are automatically deployed in any managed cluster that adheres to the ClusterProfile's *clusterSelector*.
+The YAML file exemplifies a ConfigMap that holds multiple resources.
+When a ClusterProfile instance references this ConfigMap, a GatewayClass and a Gateway instance are automatically deployed in any managed cluster that adheres to the ClusterProfile's *clusterSelector*.

 ```yaml
 ---